nulltea/chainmetric-iot/README.md

 For such purposes modules can utilize shared state of the device or more often local operational events.
 Such idea is borrowed from the Event Driven Architecture (EDA) and is achieved with help of [`timoth-y/go-eventdriver`](https://github.com/timoth-y/go-eventdriver) package.

-Although such approach definitely can increase complexity of the codebase it still has some major benefits, which have been considered to be worth-taking trade off.
+Although such approach definitely can increase complexity of the codebase it on the other hand provides some major benefits, which have been considered to be worth-taking trade off.
 Some of them are stronger abstraction, low logic blocks coupling, higher extensibility with lower risc of broking something, and more.